alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 The result will be implicit interface that matches the object you've just created.
 This also applies if you create empty object, without any properties.
 TypeScript will simply create an empty interface.
 This can later cause troubles when you try to add properties because TypeScript will expect the object to be, and remain, empty.

 A simple way to avoid this is by defining interfaces by yourself, explicitly.
-If create an empty object also create an interface for it.
+If you create an empty object also create an interface for it.
 This interface will not specify the current shape of the object, but the shape of it in the future.
 This will tell TypeScript which properties and types to expect.

 ## Using interfaces